-The APT (Advanced Package Tools) is a package manager used for managing packages of Debian based operating systems and its derivatives, such as Ubuntu.
+The APT (Advanced Package Tools) is a package manager used for managing packages of Debian-based operating systems and its derivatives, such as Ubuntu.
 APT can be used to install, update the OS and remove applications.
-While working with APT a common error which is encountered is “apt-get command not found”.
+While working with APT a common error that is encountered is “apt-get command not found”.

 This error occurs when you are trying to install other operating systems that do not support APT.
 Using the command with the appropriate operating systems will solve the issue.

 In this article, we will delve into the details of this error and its solutions.

 The apt-get is a command-line tool used for installing, upgrading, and deleting a Linux package.
 It fetches information about the packages from authenticated sources to install or remove them, along with their dependencies.

 The most common commands under apt-get are as follows –